yiming-tang-cs/Java-Deep-Clone-Detector/README.md

 ### How to run in Eclipse
 Select analyzed projects -> Quick Assess -> Choose command `Detect java deep clone`.

+### Results
+All results are saved in a `result.csv` file in the tool's working directory.

 ## Details

 Java deep clone could be implemented using Java's built-in libraries and external libraries.
 Below is a table listing all possible Java deep clone types that this tool can detect for **Java's built-in libraries**.
 Note that CI only evaluates the tool's ability for Java's built-in libraries; nevertheless, the test sub-project still contains all tests for both built-in and external libraries.